*This is going to be a long blog post, so buckle up buckaroos (in my best Caitlyn Jenner Southpark voice) and enjoy the ride!*

 TALA, as I will now refer to it, is right off I-79 in WV, the same interstate that goes from D.C. back to Princeton, Indiana; our destination.
 We would have been major fools to skip it, something I wasn’t willing to do.
-Even though Kristi isn’t into haunted stuff like me, she begrudgingly agreed (not that she had a choice, let’s be honest; I wasn’t missing this for the world), and ended up having some experiences herself while there.
+The odds of me being in this part of West Virginia again were slim to none.
+Even though Kristi isn’t into the haunted stuff like me, she begrudgingly agreed (not that she had a choice, let’s be honest; I wasn’t missing this for the world), and ended up having some experiences herself while there.

 As for our “experiences” … Mine: I felt extremely lightheaded for much of the tour.
 My legs shook slightly and became weak, and I would lean against the wall for support.
 It wasn’t like I was going to pass out (I’ve passed out before, so I know the signs) but it was as if there was some kind of energy in the building sucking out mine to use as its own.
 I also got extremely cold from time to time.
 I would go from being hot and almost sweating, to shivering and covered in goosebumps.
 Kristi’s: in the area where the guide told us about a young boy who was jumped and stabbed, and had to literally crawl to the nurses station (he didn’t make it), Kristi felt that someone was pulling on her ankle (as someone would if he were crawling and needing help), and a weird sensation like her foot was becoming too big for her shoe.
 She also felt lightheadedness and got cold chills.